Meet Bobbie CAMPBELL, CDA

 I belong to the Society of Decorative Painters and have served on the Board of Directors, as well as many committees for the Society.
 I belong to many painting Chapters, including Old Mill Decorative Painters, Southside Brushes and Illinois Prairie Painters.
 The Society of Decorative Painters is an integral part of my painting life and as a member has given me the ability to become a better decorative artist.
 Update: SDP is now a part of the Foundation and is no longer a membership group.

-I teach at many conventions around the country and Canada as well as Shops and Chapters.
-To request information about seminars, brushes, books, packets and videos please e-mail me or contact me at
+I teach at many conventions around the country and Canada as well as Shops and groups.
+To request information about seminars, brushes, books, packets and videos please e-mail me.

 If you leave a message and I do not get back to you right away, it means I'm at a convention or teaching a seminar.
 I will get back with you upon my return home.

 Back to Top